ARC-MARKET/lycheejs/README.md

 The development process is optimized for Blink-based browsers (Chromium, Google Chrome, Opera) and their developer tools.
+We honestly recommend NOT using Firefox due to lack of developer and debugging tools.

-We honestly recommend NOT using Firefox due to lack of developer tools, lack of debugging tools and lack of network performance.
+We ain't doing HTML5 websites here.

 | Target       | Fertilizer                   | Package   | armv7 |  x86  | x86\_64 |